 About three quarters of Hong Kong’s land space is Country Park so getting into green space is surprisingly easy.
 Central’s Morning Trail is a great first introduction.
 The paved stroll takes you up to The Galleria at the top of the Peak, with gorgeous city views to boot.

-READ MORE: 5 hikes you should try in Hong Kong
+READ MORE: Family-friendly hikes in Hong Kong

 Get to a Market

 The vibrant street markets have a lively, bustling energy and provide great people watching, as customers haggle with stallholders.
 Of course, the cost of this outing will rise if you start buying things!
 There are also speciality markets such as the fish, bird and flower markets.

 Hong Kong’s iconic skyline takes on a new glow as buildings each side of the harbour beam lights across the water.
 The Symphony of Lights spectacle takes place at Tsim Sha Tsui waterfront every night at 8pm.

 Hong Kong has too many beaches to count, but all provide days of free things to do.
 The white sand at Repulse Bay is accessible and expansive; Big Wave Bay attracts surfers; and camping bays at Pui O allows you to wake to the sound of rolling waves.